maxenglander/www/_posts/2013-02-18-constraining-strings-in-jersey-requests.md

     }
 {% endhighlight %}

-And constrain any String to any Enum with a utility class like the following:
+And constrain any String to any Enum with a utility method like the following `containsString` method:

 {% highlight java %}
     public class EnumUtil {